wieslawsoltes/Dock/docs/dock-reference.md

 The factory provides helper methods `SetDocumentDockTabsLayoutLeft`, `SetDocumentDockTabsLayoutTop` and `SetDocumentDockTabsLayoutRight` to change the layout at runtime.

-To create new documents programmatically, set the `DocumentFactory` delegate.
-The `CreateDocument` command invokes this factory and then adds the returned document via `AddDocument`.
+To create new documents programmatically, set the `DocumentFactory` or `DocumentFactoryAsync` delegate.
+The `CreateDocument` command invokes the provided factory and then adds the returned document via `AddDocument` or `AddDocumentAsync`.

 ## Host window options